 Campus Outreach – The BSM can often be seen around campus connecting with students.
 We love to share Christ with all students and open up avenues for spiritual conversation.

 Local Mission Projects – We also serve the community by participating in several local mission projects throughout each semester in partnership with other groups on campus.

 Beach Reach – Each Spring Break the BSM participates in Beach Reach at South Padre Island, Texas with other BSM groups from schools all across Texas.
 We give free van rides, serve the community, and talk about Christ with college students from all over the United States who have come for Spring Break.
 For more information check out https://www.beachreachspi.org/ and if you are interested in participating this year, contact the BSM office.

 Go Now Missions – We partner with Go Now Missions, a ministry of Texas Baptists, to send HSU students all over the world.
 All trip participants are college students from around Texas and opportunities are endless including Christmas Break projects, 10-week summer projects, 2-week impact teams, full semesters service abroad, and much more!
 We encourage all students to pray about the unique opportunity college provides for you to experience what God is doing around the world.
 For more information about mission trip opportunities visit the Go Now website at www.gonowmissions.com.

 Interns are a vital part of the ongoing ministry of the BSM.
 Our student interns are the face of the BSM to our campus.
 Interns serve in a variety of roles.
 They are responsible for meeting with members of the BSM Leadership team and providing discipleship and ministry direction.
 They each organize specific ministries within the BSM.
 Our goal is to offer student interns on-the-ground ministry experience in order to help shape them into ministry leaders.

-Kamri is a Senior Biology major with double minors in Psychology and Spanish.
-Her hometown is Longview, Texas.
-This is her second year working as a BSM intern.
+Jenni is a Junior Psychology major with a minor in Social Work.
+Her hometown is Midland, Texas.
+This is her first semester working as a BSM intern.